thenativeweb/tailwind/README.md

 - `app.services.bus` is a message bus, see [draht](https://github.com/thenativeweb/draht) for details.
 The `get` function is automaticalled called internally, so you don't have to create a new instance.
 - `app.services.crypto` provides functions for encrypting, decrypting, signing and verifying messages, see [crypto2](https://github.com/thenativeweb/crypto2) for details.
-- `app.services.datasette` is a key-value container, see [datasette](https://github.com/thenativeweb/datasette) for details.
+- `app.services.Datasette` is a key-value container, see [datasette](https://github.com/thenativeweb/datasette) for details.
-- `app.services.emitter` is an event emitter, see [draht](https://github.com/thenativeweb/draht) for details.
+- `app.services.Emitter` is an event emitter, see [draht](https://github.com/thenativeweb/draht) for details.
 - `app.services.getLogger` returns a logger, see [flaschenpost](https://github.com/thenativeweb/flaschenpost) for details.
 - `app.services.Timer` is a timer, see [timer2](https://github.com/thenativeweb/timer2) for details.

 #### Exiting an application

 To exit an application, call the `app.exit` function.
-Optionally you may specify an exit code.
+Optionally you may specify an exit code:

 ```javascript
 app.exit();
 ```

-If you want to log an error and exit, use the `app.fail` function and provide a message and the error as parameter.
+If you want to log an error and exit, use the `app.fail` function and provide a message and the error as parameter:

 ```javascript
 app.fail('Application failed.', new Error('...'));